Can You Do Eyelashes Out of Your House?

 For many lash artists, one of the most significant business concerns they have is location.
 There's the consideration of doing lashes as a service for a salon or going out on your own and finding your own space.
 If you do work independently, making sure the environment's vibe lines up with your service, negotiating a lease with a landlord, and getting along with anyone who shares your building space are other considerations.
 These concerns can prompt the question, “Can I just do lashes out of my house?”

+The answer?
 Doing so may seem convenient, but you may actually be breaking the law by doing so.
-Nearly all states require a lash artist to have a cosmetology or esthetician license in order to apply lash extensions.
+To start - nearly all states require a lash artist to have a cosmetology or esthetician license in order to apply lash extensions.
 The best way to find out the regulations in your state is to contact your state board of cosmetology.
 Getting licensed and educated before becoming a professional lash artist is beneficial so that you adhere to proper safety measures and follow occupational health practices that protect your clients.

 If licensure is required to practice lash artistry, it's likely that there will also be regulations about where you're able to work.
-For example, in Arizona, licensees can practice lash artistry outside a licensed salon when the artist is requested by the customer to go somewhere else, and the licensee comes from the salon, or when the client is unable to visit the salon because of disability or infirmity, in which case the artist can do work in a healthcare facility, nursing home, hospital, etc. Otherwise, artists are not able to have a home salon that is unregulated by the board of cosmetology.
+For example, in Arizona, licensees can practice lash artistry outside a licensed salon when the artist is requested by the customer to go somewhere else, and the licensee comes from the salon, or when the client is unable to visit the salon because of disability or infirmity, in which case the artist can do work in a healthcare facility, nursing home, hospital, etc. Put simply: home visits and appointments at the client's location is okay with special circumstances.
+Otherwise, artists are not able to have a home salon that is unregulated by the board of cosmetology.
 The best way to stay safe and legal is to do your research with your state board before starting a home lash business that could potentially be illegal.

 COMMON LASH ARTISTRY LOCATION REQUIREMENTS

-In most cases, here are some location features that are required by most boards of cosmetology in order to apply lash extensions.
+If you're still set on working out of your home, there are some extra factors you'll have to consider about your space.
+In most cases, here are some location features that are required by most boards of cosmetology in order to apply lash extensions:

 Private Entrance